 There is no fee charged to sponsor a Practicum project.
 However, we recognize there is a cost involved to participate in terms of the time and effort required by individuals sponsoring a project.

-- First round proposal review: March 1
+- First round proposal review: April 1

 - Second round proposal review: July 1